With technology advancing and the world rapidly changing, it’s only logical that the skillsets needed for the jobs of the future are too.

 If we want to survive these transitions and secure a place in the future workplace, we need to keep up with changing technologies and meet new work-related demands.

-So, what skills will you need to succeed in a professional role in the forthcoming years?
+So, what skills will you need to succeed in the workplace in the coming years?

 1. Complex Problem-Solving

 Problem-solving is a crucial skill in any context.

 With technology steadily becoming more intricate and complex, employees will be required to have the mental flexibility to think outside the box and tackle any issues that may arise.